mjhea0/donut-tycoon/overview.md

 **Shop edit page**
  - Has a form that is populated with a single shop's information, based on the shop id in the route
- - Submit button that goes to the **shop update** route which updates the shop and goes back to the show page for that shop.
+ - Submit button that goes to the **shop update** route which updates the shop and goes back to the show page for that shop

 **Shop show page**
  - Shows all of the details of shop including the donuts they carry (comes from the donuts table), and employees (comes from employee table)